 When you recline, you stop the forward hunch movement.
-The long-term effects of holding a hunched position at work include neck, shoulder, back pain, joint stiffness, pinched nerves, and poor circulation to muscle tissues.
+The long-term effects of holding a hunched position at work include neck, shoulder, and back pain, joint stiffness, pinched nerves, and poor circulation to muscle tissues.
 The simple act of tilting your chair back a bit will do a lot for you, in addition to opening your hips up.

 A Reclined Position Improves Your Breathing

-The ribs and abdominal cavity expand when leaned backwards, which keeps the shoulder blades open wide.
+The ribs and abdominal cavity expand when leaned backward, which keeps the shoulder blades open wide.
 This allows for more comfortable breathing.
 Increased lung volume (vital capacity) caused by this posture should enable better breathing and improve your alertness and mental balance.

 Male Body Language: Meaning Leaning Back

 Leaning back in a chair is often seen as a sign of relaxation.
 When we are tense, we tend to sit up straight in our chairs, but when we are feeling at ease, we often lean back and let our muscles relax.
 This body language cue can be interpreted in a number of ways.
 For example, if you are in a meeting with your boss and he leans back in his chair, it might be a sign that he is feeling confident and in control of the situation.
 On the other hand, if you are on a first date and the person you are with leans back in their chair, it might be a sign that they are not particularly interested in you and are simply trying to create some physical distance between the two of you.
 In general, leaning back often indicates that the person is feeling comfortable and safe.

 Problems with Reclining in Your Chair

 After examining the health benefits associated with sitting in a reclined position, let’s explore some of the less desirable aspects:

 Back Pain Can Be Caused By Reclining In Your Chair